A Practical Introduction to Regression-based Causal Inference in Meteorology (I): All confounders measured: Results

 The ultimate goal of causal inference is to estimate ATE.
-Figure 6 shows the 95\% confidence interval (CI) for ATE (narrowest), for each of the 10 random samples, denoted as trials on the x-axis.
-As explained in the Method section, an alternative estimate of ATE can be obtained by adjusting for the effect of confounders (i.e., by including them as covariates in a model that maps the treatment and the confounders to the outcome variable).
-The CIs for these adjusted estimates are shown with mid-width boxplots.
-Finally, for further comparison, also shown are the CIs for the simple difference in means (widest) based on the t-distribution.
+Figure 8 shows the 95\% confidence interval (CI) for ATE using the matching method (in blue), for each of the 20 random samples, denoted as trials on the x-axis.
+As explained in the Method section, an alternative estimate of ATE can be obtained by adjusting for the effect of confounders in a traditional regression model that maps the treatment and the confounders to the outcome variable, without any matching weights.
+The CIs for these adjusted estimates are shown in red.
+Finally, for further comparison, also shown are the CIs for the simple difference in means (in black) based on the t-distribution.

-Although there exists some spatial variability across the trials, the conclusion is the same across samples/trials: The simple difference in means yields large, positive values for ATE.
+Although there exists some variability across the trials, the conclusion is the same across samples/trials: The simple difference in means yields relatively large, positive values for ATE.
 By contrast, the adjusted estimates are all negative.
-The ATE estimates based on matching are strictly positive across all ten trials, although they are not as large as might be suggested by a simple difference in means.
-In short, there is evidence that downward shortwave radiation flux has a direct causal effect on surface potential temperature, as expected, with a better match after accounting for the confounding effect of geopotential height at 875, 900, and $925 hPa$ levels.
-Of course, this conclusion must be tempered by all of the assumptions discussed in the Method sections, especially the unconfoundedness assumption (Eq.
-2), which requires that geopotential height at the three levels examined account for all the confounding effects.
-It is worth pointing out again that simply adjusting for confounders leads to the ``wrong" conclusion that the treatment effect is negative.
+The ATE estimates based on matching are also negative, but smaller in magnitude than the adjusted estimate.
+In short, there is evidence that downward shortwave radiation flux has a direct causal effect on surface potential temperature even after accounting for the confounding effect of geopotential height.